 Prior to joining LCHC, Ms. Cooper spent 10 years as a nurse practitioner for Boston Healthcare for the Homeless.
 She is a member of the Adjunct Faculty of Simmons College of Nursing and Health Sciences and holds a Master’s Degree in nursing from the MGH Institute of Health Professions and a Bachelor’s degree in psychology from Boston University.
 She is a resident of Swampscott and recently served as the Chair of the Swampscott School Committee.

 DHARMA CORTÉS, Ph.D.

-Dharma Cortes, Ph.D., is a social scientist for the Health Equity Research Laboratory at Cambridge Health Alliance/Harvard Middle School, who has devoted much of her career to finding ways to close the gaps in health disparities among under-served populations.
+Dharma Cortés, Ph.D., is a social scientist for the Health Equity Research Laboratory at Cambridge Health Alliance/Harvard Medical School, and an instructor at Harvard Medical School's Department of Psychiatry.
+She has devoted much of her career to finding ways to close the gaps in health disparities among under-served populations.

 For more than 20 years Dr. Cortés has been conducting community-based research with Latinos in the U.S., focusing on acculturation, health, mental health, and access to healthcare.
 She has made major contributions to the understanding of the process of acculturation, cultural, language, and literacy issues among Latinos in the United States through several of her publications and research activities.

 She has been principal investigator, co-investigator and consultant to numerous studies on the delivery of health care services funded by the National Institutes of Health, the Centers for Medicare and Medicaid Services, and the Robert Wood-Johnson Foundation, among others.
 They have included projects designed to uncover barriers to care, cultural issues affecting delivery of health care services and obesity prevention as well as organizational aspects affecting the delivery of services to culturally diverse populations.